ECCC-ASTD-MRD/MIDAS-src/docs/mpi_in_midas.rst

 into 10 MPI tasks in the "x" direction and 54 MPI tasks in the "y" direction.
 This is used in various contexts in MIDAS, including to distribute the data of the data object associated with the ``gridStateVector_mod`` module in the two horizontal dimensions.
-This is known as the "Tiles" MPI distribution.
+This is known as the "Tiles" MPI distribution and is the most common way gridded data (including both single states and ensembles of states) is represented within MIDAS programs.

 .. image:: ../../docs/images/mpi_2D_decomposition.png
   :width: 700